jasonbaker/envbuilder/README.rst

     (From: /home/jason/src/envbuilder-src/envbuilder)

-As you can see, the setup command is executed from within the checked out envbuilder directory (which is why the $cwd variable is required).
+As you can see, the setup command is executed from within the checked out envbuilder directory (which is why the $CWD variable is required).
 You can also see that the checkout command was translated in the following steps:

  1. $git_checkout